sabpdo/portfolio-sabpdo/docs/assignments/assignment4.md

     after user a authorizes user b
     to perform action c,
     user b can perform action c
-    until user a denies/revokes the action c. user b can designate who user a is/who has control to perform authorizations on their account.
+    until user a denies the action c for user b. user b can designate who user a is/who has control to perform authorizations on their account.